Misoprostol: Society and culture

+Latin America

+Misoprostol's use for abortion was discovered and developed by women in Brazil.
+It spread throughout Latin America, where abortion was generally illegal at the time.

+In the 21st century, abortion has become legal in several countries in Latin America as part of the Green Wave, including Mexico, Argentina, and Uruguay.
+In Cuba, abortion has been legal since 1965.

 Black market

-Misoprostol is used for self-induced abortions in Brazil, where black market prices exceed US$100 per dose.
-Illegal medically unsupervised misoprostol abortions in Brazil are associated with a lower complication rate than other forms of illegal self-induced abortion, but are still associated with a higher complication rate than legal, medically supervised surgical and medical abortions.
+Misoprostol is used for self-induced abortions in Latin America, where black market prices exceed US$100 per dose.
+Illegal medically unsupervised misoprostol abortions are associated with a lower complication rate than other forms of illegal self-induced abortion, but are still associated with a higher complication rate than legal, medically supervised surgical and medical abortion.
 Failed misoprostol abortions are associated with birth defects in some cases.
 Low-income and immigrant populations in New York City have also been observed to use self-administered misoprostol to induce abortions, as this method is much cheaper than a surgical abortion (about $2 per dose).
 The drug is readily available in Mexico.
 Use of misoprostol has also increased in Texas in response to increased regulation of abortion providers.
 Following the United States Supreme Court decision of Dobbs v.
 Jackson Women's Health Organization, many states restricted access to legal abortion services, including medication abortion using misoprostol.
 As a result of these restrictions, it was reported that there was an increase in self-managed abortions by women in the United States.
 Many women purchased the pills from overseas online pharmacies or obtained misoprostol from Mexico.